saeidKhoobdell/FMNIST-Regularization-CNN/README.md

 ## Notebooks

-- `PytorchCNNFnistWithoutRegularization.ipynb`: Training a CNN on FMNIST without regularization.
+- `PytorchCNNFMnistWithoutRegularization.ipynb`: Training a CNN on FMNIST without regularization.
-- `PytorchCNNFnistWithRegularization.ipynb`: Applying regularization methods to train the CNN.
+- `PytorchCNNFMnistWithRegularization.ipynb`: Applying regularization methods to train the CNN.
 - `dataAugmentation.ipynb`: Using data augmentation techniques to enhance model performance.

 ## What is Regularization?